bandipara/BLS-ETL-Project/readme.md

 3. BLS API – We extracted data from BLS through API and stored and created to data frame for Total, employment and unemployment and then created the data frame.

 ## Load:
 The last step was to transfer our final output into a Database.
-We created a database and respective tables We queried the data using MySQL that returns desired outputs
+We created a database and respective tables in PostgreSQL.
+We queried the data using `SQL script` in PostgreSQL and in python using `sqlalchemy` library.

 ![](/Images/flowchart.PNG)